8 Important Things You Should Know About Filing Your 2021 Tax Return

 8. Prep Your Materials And Set Up Direct Deposit

-Before you sit down to file, ensure you have all the documents you need, including personal information, W-2s, 1099s,1098s (mortgage interest), receipts for charitable giving, other income forms, deductions, etc. It’s also wise to keep your previous year’s return handy, so you know you aren’t missing a deduction, credit, or other line items.If you expect a refund, you could also set up a direct deposit with the IRS (if you haven’t already done so).
+Before you sit down to file, ensure you have all the documents you need, including personal information, W-2s, 1099s,1098s (mortgage interest), receipts for charitable giving, other income forms, deductions, etc. It’s also wise to keep your previous year’s return handy so you know you aren’t missing a deduction, credit, or other line items.If you expect a refund, you could also set up a direct deposit with the IRS (if you haven’t already done so).

 Set Yourself Up For Tax Preparation Success

 Filing your taxes likely isn’t the most exciting thing on your to-do list, but it is an essential one.
-If you’re feeling overwhelmed by your tax situation—unsure if you qualify for certain deductions, stressed about extra income, concerned about missing something important—work with a supportive, professional team.
+If you’re feeling overwhelmed by your tax situation—unsure if you qualify for certain deductions, stressed about extra income, or concerned about missing something important—work with a supportive, professional team.
 Be sure you have a CPA or tax professional you trust to help make the filing process smooth and painless.
-Here at the Dala Group, we can help you create a proactive tax plan so you make your next financial move confidently.
+Here at the Dala Group, we can help you create a proactive tax plan so you can make your next financial move confidently.
 Ready to learn more?
 Reach out today.

 Mike Heatwole

-Mike is a Certified Financial Planner™ and founder of The Dala Group.
-He graduated from Illinois Institute of Technology with a bachelor’s degree in Civil Engineering and a master’s degree in Structural Engineering.
-Prior to founding The Dala Group, Mike’s financial planning career started at Waddell & Reed where he built a wealth management firm focusing his efforts on helping families achieve their lifestyle and legacy goals.
+Mike Heatwole is a Certified Financial Planner™.
+He is the founder and CEO of The Dala Group.
+Mike graduated from the Illinois Institute of Technology with a bachelor’s degree in civil engineering and a master’s in Structural Engineering.
+His interest in financial planning began as a table leader for Dave Ramsey’s Financial Peace University, and shortly after, he changed careers to became a financial planner.
+He organically built The Dala Group, a wealth management firm, focusing on helping families achieve their lifestyle and legacy goals.

 Previous